openstack-archive/tripleo-docs/deploy-guide/source/features/distributed_multibackend_storage.rst

          -e /usr/share/openstack-tripleo-heat-templates/environments/podman.yaml \
          -e /usr/share/openstack-tripleo-heat-templates/environments/disable-swift.yaml \
          -e /usr/share/openstack-tripleo-heat-templates/environments/ceph-ansible/ceph-ansible.yaml \
+         -e /usr/share/openstack-tripleo-heat-templates/environments/cinder-backup.yaml \
          -e ~/control-plane/role-counts.yaml \
          -e ~/control-plane/ceph.yaml \
          -e ~/control-plane/ceph_keys.yaml

+Passing ``-e ~/control-plane/ceph_keys.yaml`` is only required if you followed the optional section called "Create a separate external Cephx key (optional)".
+If you are using the openstack keyring, then you may pass the ``environments/cinder-backup.yaml`` to deploy the cinder-backup service at the central site.
+The cinder-backup service running in the central site will be able to back up volumes located at DCN sites as long as all sites use the default 'openstack' cephx key name.
+DCN volumes cannot be backed up to the central site if the deployment uses a separate 'external' cephx key.

 The network related files are included to make the example complete but are not displayed in this document.
 For more information on